Dennis Muilenburg is chairman of the board, president and chief executive officer of The Boeing Company.

 Muilenburg is a member of the board of directors of Caterpillar Inc., the U.S.-China Business Council, the Congressional Medal of Honor Foundation and FIRST (For Inspiration and Recognition of Science & Technology).
 He also is chairman of the Aerospace Industries Association (AIA) board of governors and is an executive committee member of Business Roundtable, an association of chief executive officers of leading U.S. companies.
 He also serves on the boards of trustees for the National World War II Museum and Washington University (St. Louis).

-He is a Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and a Fellow of the Royal Aeronautical Society.
+He is a fellow of the American Institute of Aeronautics and Astronautics (AIAA) and the Royal Aeronautical Society.

-A native of Iowa, Muilenburg holds a bachelor's degree in aerospace engineering from Iowa State University and a master's degree in aeronautics and astronautics from the University of Washington.
+A native of Iowa, Muilenburg holds a bachelor's degree in aerospace engineering and an honorary doctor of science degree from Iowa State University as well as a master's degree in aeronautics and astronautics from the University of Washington.